- Suggested Age Range: 9 – 10 years

 - Carefully tear your foil into squares roughly 10cm by 10cm.
 You will need eleven pieces of foil.

-- Use the scissors to cut eleven pieces of thread, each piece should be 35cm in length.
+- Use the scissors to cut eleven pieces of string, each piece should be 35cm in length.

-- Tape a piece of thread to the centre of a piece of foil.
+- Tape a piece of string to the centre of a piece of foil.

-- Crumple the foil into a ball around the end of the thread.
+- Crumple the foil into a ball around the end of the string.
 Make the ball as small as you can!
 This is your first star.

 - Repeat steps 5 and 6 for the other stars.
 You should now have eleven stars.
-These stars will hang from your card to make your constellation mobile.
+These stars will hang from your picture to make your constellation mobile.

-- Tape the excess string to the back of the picture.
+- Tape the loose end of the string to the back of the picture.

 - Repeat steps 8 to 10 for the other stars.
-Be careful with your threads – don’t let them get tangled!
+Be careful with your strings – don’t let them get tangled!

 - When you have all of your stars taped in place, carefully glue or tape your picture of the Fisher constellation to your cardboard sheet.
 Make sure you can still see the constellation!